Assassination: Modern history

-Cold War and beyond
+Cold War to present

 Indira Gandhi's blood-stained sari and belongings at the time of her assassination.
-She was the Prime Minister of India.
+She was the prime minister of India.

 Most major powers repudiated Cold War assassination tactics, but many allege that was merely a smokescreen for political benefit and that covert and illegal training of assassins continues today, with Russia, Israel, the U.S., Argentina, Paraguay, Chile, and other nations accused of engaging in such operations.
 After the Iranian Revolution of 1979, the new Islamic government of Iran began an international campaign of assassination that lasted into the 1990s.
 At least 162 killings in 19 countries have been linked to the senior leadership of the Islamic Republic of Iran.
 The campaign came to an end after the Mykonos restaurant assassinations because a German court publicly implicated senior members of the government and issued arrest warrants for Ali Fallahian, the head of Iranian intelligence.
 Evidence indicates that Fallahian's personal involvement and individual responsibility for the murders were far more pervasive than his current indictment record represents.

 In India, Prime Ministers Indira Gandhi and her son Rajiv Gandhi (neither of whom was related to Mahatma Gandhi, who had himself been assassinated in 1948), were assassinated in 1984 and 1991 in what were linked to separatist movements in Punjab and northern Sri Lanka, respectively.

+On October 19, 1984, 37-year-old Father Jerzy Popiełuszko, a Roman Catholic priest in Warsaw, was assassinated by three Security Service agents in Włocławek, Poland.

 In 1994, the assassination of Juvénal Habyarimana and Cyprien Ntaryamira during the Rwandan Civil War sparked the Rwandan genocide.

 In Israel, Prime Minister Yitzhak Rabin was assassinated on November 4, 1995, by Yigal Amir, who opposed the Oslo Accords.
-In Lebanon, the assassination of former Prime Minister Rafik Hariri on February 14, 2005, prompted an investigation by the United Nations.
-The suggestion in the resulting Mehlis report that there was involvement by Syria prompted the Cedar Revolution, which drove Syrian troops out of Lebanon.

-On 2 September 2022, a 35 year old Brazilian national attempted to assassinate the then vice-president of Argentina, Cristina Fernández de Kirchner.
+On September 2, 2022, a 35 year old Brazilian national attempted to assassinate the then vice-president of Argentina, Cristina Fernández de Kirchner.
 However, the attempt was unsuccessful because the assassin's gun jammed.

-On 10 September 2025, American right-wing political activist and media personality Charlie Kirk was assassinated while speaking at a Turning Point USA rally at Utah Valley University.
+On September 10, 2025, American right-wing political activist and media personality Charlie Kirk was assassinated while speaking at a Turning Point USA rally at Utah Valley University.